FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/deploy_connector.md

           </tr>
           <tr>
              <td>Custom-Site         </td>
              <td>The full name of the class that extends the <code>com.axway.st.plugins.site.CustomSite</code> abstract class and implements the <code>com.axway.st.plugins.site.Connection</code> interface.
-This is the integration point between <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and the Custom Transfer Site.         </td>
+This is the integration point between {{< SecureTransport/componentshortname  >}} and the Custom Transfer Site.         </td>
           </tr>
           <tr>
              <td>Class-Path         </td>